TaQ-DiT: Time-aware Quantization for Diffusion Transformers: Conclusion

 \section{Conclusion}

-In this paper, we have proposed, developed, and validated TaQ-DiT, an advanced post-training quantization framework for DiTs.
+We have proposed and validated TaQ-DiT, an advanced post-training quantization framework for DiTs.
 First, we propose leveraging joint reconstruction of activations and weights to resolve the non-convergence issue.
 Then, we develop innovative momentum-based shifting and reconstruction-driven migration techniques to facilitate the effective quantization of sensitive Post-GELU activations.
-Experimental results validate the effectiveness of our method and show its capability of outperforming state-of-the-art quantization methods and narrowing the gap between quantized and full-precision models.
+Experimental results validate the effectiveness of our method and show its capability of outperforming state-of-the-art quantization methods and narrowing the gap between quantized and full-precision models. \begin{IEEEbiography}[{ }]{Xinyan Liu} received her B.S. degree in microelectronics science and engineering from Nanjing University, Nanjing, China, in 2023.
+She is currently pursuing the M.S. degree in the School of Electronic Science and Engineering, Nanjing University, China.
+Her current research interests include model compression and hardware acceleration. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Huihong Shi} received her B.S. degree in Communication Engineering from Jilin University in 2020 and her Ph.D. degree in Electronic Science and Engineering from Nanjing University in 2025.
+Her research interests focus on building efficient and ubiquitous machine learning (ML) systems through algorithm-hardware co-design. \end{IEEEbiography}